-Baley said, "Now how does one go about establishing trimensional contact?" glossy.
+Baley stared at the robotic newcomer.
+It was sleek, but not glossy.
 Its surface had a muted, grayish finish, with a checkerboard pattern on the right shoulder as the only bit of color.
 Squares in white and yellow (silver and gold, really, from the metallic luster) were placed in what seemed an aimless pattern.
 Daneel said, "Take us to the conversation room."
 The robot bowed and turned, but said nothing.
 Baley said, "Wait, boy.
 What's your name?"
 The robot faced Baley.
 It spoke in clear tones and without hesitation.
 "I have no name, master.
-My serial number"-and a metal finger lifted and rested on the shoulder patch-"is ACX-z745."
+My serial number"-and a metal finger lifted and rested on the shoulder patch-"is ACX-2745."
 Daneel and Baley followed into a large room, which Baley recognized as having held Gruer and his chair the day before.
 Another robot was waiting for them with the eternal, patient nonboredom of the machine.
 The first bowed and left.
 Baley compared shoulder patches of the two as the first bowed and started out.
 The pattern of silver and gold was different.
 The checkerboard was made up of a six-by-six square.
-The number of possible arrangements would be ~ then, or seventy billion.
-More than Baley said, "Apparently, there is one robot for everything.
-One enough.

-to show us here.
+The number of possible arrangements would be 236 then, or seventy billion.
+More than enough.
+Baley said, "Apparently, there is one robot for everything.
+One to show us here.
 One to run the viewer."
 Daneel said, "There is much robotic specialization in Solaria, Partner Elijah."
 "With so many of them, I can understand why."
 Baley looked at the second robot.
-Except for the shoulder patch, and, presumably, for "Yes, master.
+Except for the shoulder patch, and, presumably, for the invisible positronic patterns within its spongy platinum-iridium brain it was the duplicate of the first.
+He said, "And your serial number?"
+"ACC-1129, master."
+"I'll just call you boy.
+Now I want to speak to a Mrs. Gladia Delmarre, wife of the late Rikaine Delmarre-Daneel, is there an address, some way of pin-pointing her location?"
+Daneel said gently, "I do not believe any further information is necessary.
+If I may question the robot--" "Let me do that," Baley said.
+"All right, boy, do you know how the lady is to be reached?"
+"Yes, master.
 I have knowledge of the connection pattern of all masters."
 This was said without pride.
 It was a mere fact, as though it were saying: I am made of metal, master.
 Daneel interposed, "That is not surprising, Partner Elijah.
-There are less than ten thousand connections that need be fed into the memory circuits, and that is a small number."
+There are less than ten thousand connections that need be fed into the memory circuits and that is a small number."
 Baley nodded.
 "Is there more than one Gladia Delmarre, by any chance?
 There might be that chance of confusion."
 "Master?"
 After the question the robot remained blankly silent.